bbc/tal/overview/media-playback.md

 * Call `beginPlayback(), beginPlaybackFrom(), reset() or setSource()`: transition to `ERROR`
 * If sufficient data is available for playback, transition to either `PLAYING` or `PAUSED` as required
 * If the implementation can determine the duration before it's ready to play, then it should fire event type `MediaPlayer.EVENT.STATUS`
-* On network/playback error : transition to `ERROR`

 #### In state `PLAYING`
 * On entry to state: fire event type `MediaPlayer.EVENT.PLAYING`